chippyash/bowl-tournament/README.md

 The source is in bowl-tournament.go.

 Before submitting a pull request run `make package`.

+Create a PR from your fork to the master branch of this repository

+## Help Required
+If you know how to build and deploy this application for Windows and/or Macintosh, please consider making a pull request.

 ## License
 This software is licensed under the MIT License.
 See LICENSE.